 Many of you reading are wondering where do you find these types of investors willing to exchange your time for equity in their deals?
 They are EVERYWHERE, all over the internet, and most likely in your neighborhood.
 The best places to plug yourself into an investing scene is by going to your local REIA (Real Estate Investors Association) meetings.
-Most markets have anywhere from 1 to 4 REIA groups that meet monthly, and most cost next to nothing to join.
+Most markets have anywhere from one to four REIA groups that meet monthly, and most cost next to nothing to join.
 You can easily search for a local REIA group on their website.

 Other options would be online forums like BiggerPockets.com.
 BiggerPockets is a very active real estate website with a lot of like-minded people posting daily.
 The other place to meet investors are on one of the 1000’s real estate Facebook groups.
 Just be careful to avoid “Guru Traps” which is a so called “expert” that lures you in with the promise of free tips and training only to corner you into a $10,000 course on how to wholesale.
 No one should spend that much to learn how to begin in real estate.

 Method #6: Renting out all or part of your existing home.